johanhedin/cte/README.md

 ====
 [![Build](https://github.com/johanhedin/cte/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/johanhedin/cte/actions/workflows/c-cpp.yml)

-`cte` is a small example for how to build a C executable with cmake.
+`cte` is a small example how to build a C executable with cmake.
 It include config for how to link to another library in three different ways: in-tree, static and shared.
 The cmake configuration works with cmake from 2.8.12 all the way up to 3.28.